rmrk-team/evm-nestable-demo/README.md

 ```
 ![alt text](images/Nestable_demo_hierarchy_burn_3.png)

 But this wasn't enough.
-The infection has already spreaded inside the second army involving.
+The infection has already spread inside the second army involving.
 A decision needs to be taken.
 The sad king decided to push the entire army away in an isolated place inside the kingdom, with every object and thing related to it, and this was a wise choice.